MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 In the previous section, we described how to populate the **request.FunctionParameter**, and view that info in the **args** parameter.
 The [CloudScript quickstart](quickstart.md) demonstrates how to upload new **CloudScript**.

  Putting both together, we can provide another example of how to pass arguments from client to **CloudScript**.
-Take the previous example, modify the **CloudScript** code and your **Client** code as shown below.
+Take the previous example, modify the **CloudScript** code and your client code as shown below.

 ```javascript
 handlers.helloWorld = function (args) {